-Part 5 Part 5 Miscellaneous Provisions
+Part 5 Miscellaneous Provisions

 Provision Comment

 5.1 Relevant acquisition authority N/A

 5.2 Classification and reclassification of public land N/A

 5.3 Development near zone boundaries N/A

 5.4 Controls relating to miscellaneous permissible uses N/A

 5.5 Development within the coastal zone N/A

 5.6 Architectural roof features N/A

 5.7 Development below mean high water mark N/A

 5.8 Conversion of fire alarms N/A

 5.9 Preservation of trees and vegetation The accompanying plans detail the vegetation that is proposed to be removed.
 The requirement to remove this vegetation arises from the bulk earthworks that are required on the site.

 5.10 Heritage conservation N/A

-5.11 Bush fire hazard reduction A bushfire assessment report is accompanying this application and is to be considered in its assessment.
-The application requires General Terms of Approval to be obtained from Rural Fire Service NSW prior to determination.
-5.12 Infrastructure development and use of existing buildings of the Crown N/A 5.13 Eco-tourist facilities N/A Part 6 Urban release areas Provis ion Comment 6.1 Arrangements for designated State public infrastructure Appropriate contributions will be paid in respect of the development that will reflect all works proposed as part of the estate development.
+5.11 Bush fire hazard reduction N/A

+5.12 Infrastructure development and use of existing buildings of the Crown N/A

+5.13 Eco-tourist facilities N/A

+Part 6 Urban release areas

+Provis ion Comment

+6.1 Arrangements for designated State public infrastructure Appropriate contributions will be paid in respect of the development that will reflect all works proposed as part of the estate development.

 6.2 Public utility infrastructure The development can be appropriately serviced by the required infrastructure.
 Some augmentation may be required that will be confirmed with the relevant authorities prior to construction.

-6.3 Development control plan The proposed development is generally consistent with the provision of the Penrith DCP.
-6.4 Relationship between Part and remainder of Plan Noted 6.5-6.19 (Repealed) N/A Part 7 Additional Local Provisions Provis ion Comment 7.1 Earthworks Proposed earthworks are detailed in the accompanying plans.
-Earthworks are required to ensure the site has appropriate grades across the site.
-7.2 Flood planning N/A 7.3 Development on natural resources sensitive land N/A 7.4 Sustainable Development N/A 7.5 Protection of scenic character and landscape values N/A 7.6 Salinity A salinity report accompanies the application that supports the development proposal.
-7.7 Servicing Refer to 6.2 above 7.8 Active street frontages N/A 7.9 Development of land in flight path of proposed Second Sydney Airport N/A 7.10 Dual occupancies and secondary dwellings in certain rural and environmental zones N/A 7.11 Penrith Health and Education Precinct N/A 7.12 Maximum gross floor area of commercial premises N/A 7.13 Exhibition homes limited to 2 years N/A 7.14 Cherrywood Village N/A 7.15 Claremont Meadows N/A 7.16 Glenmore Park Stage 2 N/A
+6.3 Development control plan The proposed development is generally consistent with the provisions of the Penrith DCP.

+6.4 Relationship between Part and remainder of Plan Noted

+6.5-6.1 19 (Repealed) N/A

+Part 7 Provis Additional Local Provisions Comment

+7.1 Earthworks N/A. Addressed under separate DA16/1166.

+7.2 Flood planning N/A

+7.3 Development on natural resources sensitive land N/A

+7.4 Sustainable Development N/A

+7.5 Protection of scenic character and landscape values N/A

+7.6 Salinity N/A

+7.7 Servicing Refer to 6.2 above

+7.8 Active street frontages N/A

+7.9 Development of land in flight path of proposed Second Sydney Airport N/A

+7.10 Dual occupancies and secondary dwellings in certain rural and environmental zones N/A

+7.11 Penrith Health and Education Precinct N/A

+7.12 Maximum gross floor area of commercial premises N/A

+7.13 Exhibition homes limited to 2 years N/A

+7.14 Cherrywood Village N/A

+7.15 Claremont Meadows N/A

+7.16 Glenmore Park Stage 2 N/A

 7.17 Dwelling houses on certain land in Castlereagh, Cranebrook, Llandilo, Londonderry, Kemps Creek and Mulgoa N/A

 7.18 Mulgoa Valley N/A

 7.19 Villages of Mulgoa and Wallacia N/A

 7.20 Orchard Hills N/A

 7.21 Twin Creeks N/A

-7.22 Waterside Corporate N/A

-7.23 Location of sex services premises and restricted premises N/A
+7.22 Waterside Corporate N/A 7.23 Location of sex services premises and restricted premises N/A

-Figure 12 Minimum lot size overlay extract from LEP
+Figure 7 Minimum lot size overlay extract from LEP

-4.5.1 Clause 4.6 - Exceptions to Development Standards
+4.4.1 Clause 4.6 - Exceptions to Development Standards